Expert Aggregation for Financial Forecasting: Aggregation of Portfolios

+Figure \ref{fig:boa} displays the dynamic weights of the thirteen experts within BOA as well as the cumulative log returns of both long and short strategies.
+The bottom graph highlights how aggregation proceeds: starting with uniform weights, a transition phase over the first few months gives way to the best experts until the mixture converges.

+The mixture favors neural networks and OLS+H. NN2 is the best expert all over the test period for the long strategy in terms of cumulative returns.
+The linear model OLS+H is the best expert for the short strategy before 2001, and therefore share a large part of the weighting in the mixture (aroung 40\%).
+In 2001, a regime break (coinciding with the dot.com bubble burst) reduces OLS+H importance in the mixture at the benefit of neural networks.
+Aggregation adapts quickly its weights during the 2001 regime shifts, which partly explains the attractive performance and robustness of the strategy.
+PtfBOA is the second best profitable strategy, for both the long and short portfolios.
+It is worth noting that the difference in cumulative performance between PtfBOA and PtfUNI is large, and encourages the adoption of an online mixture.

+Over the entire test period, expert weights are relatively stable from 1992 to 2000 and then from 2001 until 2016.
+These two regimes of stable outperformance of the best experts encourage the mix to ``follow the leader'' instead of considering a more heterogeneous mixture.
+This is an interesting result, especially in a non-stationary environment where the most profitable strategy may vary from one instant to the next.
+Here, aggregation is based mainly on the best portfolio and benefits little from the opinion of the other experts.

+Interestingly, during the 2008 Subprime crisis, all experts and the aggregation experience a large drop in performances.
+However, the crisis has only a small impact on individual experts' weights in the aggregation.
+Neural networks manage to get higher average returns compared to the other experts on this specific period, and thus retain their dominant position in the mix (Figure \ref{fig:aretheatmap} in Appendix).

+Average weights of the experts on the test period are given in the Table \ref{tab:weights} in Appendix.
+In particular, NN2 and OLS+H share 67\% of the weight allocated to the thirteen strategies on average over the test period.
+PtfBOA has the closest weight combination to the oracle.

-\paragraph*{Distribution of best portfolios} Figure \ref{fig:aggranks} illustrates the expert distributions of a given rank for annual Sharpe ratio for equally weighted portfolios.
-Rank 1 areas indicate that PtfBOA is more often the best portfolio strategy in term of annual SR with close to 20\% of the time on the testing period, followed by OLS+H with 16\%.
-However, OLS+H is often a less profitable expert with a significant proportion of low ranks (from 6 to 12).
-Nevertheless, if the five neural networks (over thirteen experts) and BOA portfolios represent more than the half of the overall area on the top 3 ranks, the other experts manages the other (small) half.
-Again, the neural network domination is not decisive and aggregation is a way to benefit of every models.
-In particular, aggregation provides consistently one of the top 3 annual SR, where those of NN2 or OLS+H are more disparate.
-However, despite illustrating the distribution of experts for each rank, note that the figure does not tell how close the Sharpe ratios are between two ranks.
+\paragraph*{Experts ranking} Figure \ref{fig:aggranks} illustrates the distribution of each Sharpe Ratio's rank for the thirteen individual experts, the uniform mixture and the two aggregations (PtfBOA and PtfUNI).
+Each column indicates the number of time that the strategy has been ranked 1, 2, 3, $\dots$, 15 in terms of SR over the test period (1987-2016).
+PtfBOA reaches rank 1 close to 17\% of the time over the test period, followed by OLS+H (13\%).
+However, OLS+H is often one of the least profitable experts, as illustrated by its significant proportion among low ranks (from 9 to 15).
+The five neural networks (over thirteen experts) and PtfBOA represent more than half of the overall area on the top 3 ranks.
+In particular, PtfBOA appears in 14\% of the top 3 SR, when OLS+H reaches 11\% and NN2 9\%, close to the uniform mixture PtfUNI 8\%.
+Besides, the ranks of NN2 or OLS+H are more disparate compared to the ranks of the aggregation.